mpv-player/mpv/DOCS/man/en/options.rst

     to a very large value is that if you hold down a key triggering some particularly slow command then the player may be unresponsive while it processes all the queued commands.

---lavdopts=<option1:option2:...>
-    Specify libavcodec decoding parameters.
-Separate multiple options with a colon.

-    *EXAMPLE*: ``--lavdopts=gray:skiploopfilter=all:skipframe=nonref``

-    Available options are:

-    bitexact
-        Only use bit-exact algorithms in all decoding steps (for codec testing).

-    fast (MPEG-2, MPEG-4, and H.264 only)
-        Enable optimizations which do not comply to the specification and might potentially cause problems, like simpler dequantization, simpler motion compensation, assuming use of the default quantization matrix, assuming YUV 4:2:0 and skipping a few checks to detect damaged bitstreams.

-    o=<key>=<value>[,<key>=<value>[,...]]
-        Pass AVOptions to libavcodec decoder.
-Note, a patch to make the o= unneeded and pass all unknown options through the AVOption system is welcome.
-A full list of AVOptions can be found in the FFmpeg manual.

-        Some options which used to be direct options can be set with this mechanism, like ``bug``, ``gray``, ``idct``, ``ec``, ``vismv``, ``skip_top`` (was ``st``), ``skip_bottom`` (was ``sb``), ``debug``.

-        *EXAMPLE*: ``o=debug=pict``

-    skiploopfilter=<skipvalue> (H.264 only)
-        Skips the loop filter (AKA deblocking) during H.264 decoding.
-Since the filtered frame is supposed to be used as reference for decoding dependent frames this has a worse effect on quality than not doing deblocking on e.g. MPEG-2 video.
-But at least for high bitrate HDTV this provides a big speedup with no visible quality loss.

-        <skipvalue> can be one of the following:

-        :none:    Never skip.
-        :default: Skip useless processing steps (e.g. 0 size packets in AVI).
-        :nonref:  Skip frames that are not referenced (i.e. not used for decoding other frames, the error cannot "build up").
-        :bidir:   Skip B-Frames.
-        :nonkey:  Skip all frames except keyframes.
-        :all:     Skip all frames.

-    skipidct=<skipvalue> (MPEG-1/2 only)
-        Skips the IDCT step.
-This degrades quality a lot of in almost all cases (see skiploopfilter for available skip values).

-    skipframe=<skipvalue>
-        Skips decoding of frames completely.
-Big speedup, but jerky motion and sometimes bad artifacts (see skiploopfilter for available skip values).

-    threads=<0-16>
-        Number of threads to use for decoding.
-Whether threading is actually supported depends on codec.
-0 means autodetect number of cores on the machine and use that, up to the maximum of 16. (default: 0)

---lavfdopts=<option1:option2:...>
-    Specify parameters for libavformat demuxers (``--demuxer=lavf``).
-Separate multiple options with a colon.

-    Available suboptions are:

-    analyzeduration=<value>
-        Maximum length in seconds to analyze the stream properties. probescore=<1-100>
-        Minimum required libavformat probe score.
-Lower values will require less data to be loaded (makes streams start faster), but makes file format detection less reliable.
-Can be used to force auto-detected libavformat demuxers, even if libavformat considers the detection not reliable enough.
-(Default: 26.)
-    allow-mimetype=<yes|no>
-        Allow deriving the format from the HTTP mimetype (default: yes).
-Set this to no in case playing things from http mysteriously fails, even though the same files work from local disk.

-        This is default in order to reduce latency when opening http streams. format=<value>
-        Force a specific libavformat demuxer.
-    o=<key>=<value>[,<key>=<value>[,...]]
-        Pass AVOptions to libavformat demuxer.

-        Note, a patch to make the *o=* unneeded and pass all unknown options through the AVOption system is welcome.
-A full list of AVOptions can be found in the FFmpeg manual.
-Note that some options may conflict with mpv options.

-        *EXAMPLE*: ``o=fflags=+ignidx``
-    probesize=<value>
-        Maximum amount of data to probe during the detection phase.
-In the case of MPEG-TS this value identifies the maximum number of TS packets to scan.
-    cryptokey=<hexstring>
-        Encryption key the demuxer should use.
-This is the raw binary data of the key converted to a hexadecimal string.

 --length=<relative time>
     Stop after a given time relative to the start time.